colint771/README_Generator/Develop/outputs/generated-README.md

   ## [Usage](#table-of-contents)

   To use this application, open VS Code, open the terminal, change your directory to "Develop," enter the command "node index.js" and answer the prompts.

-  The following video is a demonstration on using this application: [video](https://drive.google.com/file/d/1uW6E1n5qyIglPQ5PBNxqYlur_CRhgJ5e/view)

   ## [Contributing](#table-of-contents)